Warner Leisure Hotels: Heythrop Park

 Built between 1705 and 1710 for Charles Talbot, Earl of Shrewsbury, gutted by fire in 1870, the house was an empty shell until railway engineer Thomas Brassey gave the house to his son Albert as a wedding gift.
 He hired notable Gothic revival architect Alfred Waterhouse to lead the redesign.
 In 1923, it became a Jesuit college before being purchased in 1969 by the National Westminster Bank as a training and conference centre.
 In 1999, it became the Crown Plaza before becoming a Warner Leisure Hotel, opening in 2022.

 The Runnymede on Thames

 The Runnymede, on the banks of the Thames in Surrey, joined Warner Hotels in 2024 after undergoing a multi-million pound refresh.
 The Hotel is Warner's flagship resort.

-Hotels
+Warner Hotels

 Alvaston Hall Hotel

 Alvaston Hall Hotel is a half-timbered Victorian country house located near Nantwich.

 In the early 1800s the property, which was then called The Grove, was sold by Crousdon Tunstall, a Quaker banker and farmer.
 The new owner, Francis Massey, undertook rebuilding work before the house was bought again in 1896 by Arthur Knowles, who then carried out further alterations.